scientific-dev/ludo/README.md

 # Ludo

-A site built in svelte to play singleplayer ludo for fun with bots!
+An awesome site to play singleplayer ludo for fun with bots!
 Visit the [site](https://scientific-dev.github.io/ludo/).

 ## What is Ludo?